w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 Distracting pop-ups
 : **Problem:** Banner ads and popups can be distracting for me, especially if they contain moving text or images.
 : **Works well:** It's great when I can turn off these images and also any background audio.
 If the site includes controls to allow me to do that then that's great.
 Even better if I can turn these off using an ad blocker in my browser.

+Complex language
+: **Problem:** Complex language and sentence structure are confusing to me and hard to read and retain.
+Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up.
+: **Works well:** Use short sentences and plain language as much as possible.
+Spell out the complete words of an acronym at least the first time it is used.
+Avoid or explain abbreviations.

 ## Related WAI resources